top of page

 Metering Plan Implementation Grants

 NSW businesses can now apply now for a metering plan implementation grant and receive up to $100,000 to cover up to 50% of the costs of installing an energy metering and monitoring system to help unlock data about energy use, potentially save around 5 to 15% in energy costs and understand if electrification is practical at the site.
-Applications close 14 June 2024 or when funding is exhausted.
+The due date for applications has been extended to 29 July 2024 or when funding is exhausted.
 Learn more.

 Energy Savings Scheme